ammarfaizi2/simple-registration-asm/README.md

 # Simple Registration ASM

 This program can be used for member registration, it saves the user input into a file which named `database.txt`.
-For every recorded input has its unixtime that represents to time when the user submitted their informations.
+For every recorded input has its unixtime that represents the time when the user submitted their informations.

-If the file `database.txt` does not exist, the program will be automatically create this file.
-Make sure the working directory is writeable, so that the program can create the file.
+If the file `database.txt` does not exist, the program will automatically create this file.
+Make sure the working directory is writeable, so the program can create the file.

 ### File preview for database.txt after registration